remicres/dinamis-sdk/doc/index.md

 <a href="LICENSE">
 <img src="https://img.shields.io/badge/License-Apache%202.0-blue.svg">
 </a>
 </div>

-!!!
-Info
+Python library for interacting with the prototype of DINAMIS Spatial Data Infrastructure APIs.

-    This is a demonstrator for the next-gen platform which should be ready in 2024.
-Only France mainland Spot-6/7 Ortho (Direct Receiving Station) are provided.
+The SDK and underlying APIs are part of a demonstrator for the next-gen platform which should be ready in 2024.

 ## Installation